 The Scholars' Commons Digitization Lab is a high-end multimedia, multidisciplinary self-service lab dedicated to the digital conversion of materials, and the management and migration of born-digital objects in support of research needs and interests of Indiana University Bloomington's faculty and graduate students.

-- Self-service, walk-in according to Wells Library East Tower hours of operation
+The Scholars' Commons Digitization Lab is a self-service, walk-in service point that is open according to the Wells Library East Tower hours of operation.

 - Monday through Friday, 10 am to 4 pm (Fall and Spring semesters)